 In the desert between Tucson and Yuma, these UA ideas are being put to work on a 3-square-mile plot along Interstate 8 near Gila Bend.
 There, a solar farm called Solana contains thousands of parabolic trough mirrors developed by Roger Angel, optical engineer and head of the UA’s Richard F. Caris Mirror Laboratory.

 The mirrors concentrate sunlight onto black collector pipes and superheat the oil inside them, which can either heat water to make electricity in a steam turbine or heat molten nitrate salt to store the heat for nighttime power production.
 The Solana site makes 250 megawatts of electricity, enough power for more than 70,000 households.

 For Grads, a Bright Job Outlook

 UA students involved in all this solar research have strong job prospects after graduation.
 One in 50 new jobs in the U.S. is in the solar industry, and 1,000 new solar jobs are created every week.

 Some Wildcat entrepreneurs have created their own jobs in solar.
-Kevin Cook ’93 helped start Technicians for Sustainability, a Tucson solar company with a staff of 50 today.
+Kevin Koch ’93 helped start Technicians for Sustainability, a Tucson solar company with a staff of 50 today.
 It has outfitted 2,000 homes with solar.

-Katherine Kent ’94 ’06 launched The Solar Store in 1998.
+Katharine Kent ’94 ’06 launched The Solar Store in 1998.
 “I wanted to solve problems and build things,” she says.
 So far, she has installed solar in about 6,000 homes and businesses.
 And Kent’s father, John Wesley Miller ’55, has built more than 90 solar homes in central Tucson.

 “Arizona is the best solar state there is,” says Miller.
 “It’s affordable right now.
 Don’t wait.”